 Spending 16 years at Microsoft and Dell taught me so much about product design, people, and getting things done.
 I’m lucky to have made friends at Dell who ended up at Magento, like my fellow design manager Eric Erway, and had nothing but good things to say about it.
 On my first day at Magento, I already knew a handful of people, and we were all so grateful to be here we practically had to pinch ourselves every day.
 I still see this reaction in new employees – the environment here is so good that you expect the other shoe to drop at some point, but it never does.
 It’s just a great place to be.

 Our company leadership is stellar, people work together to accomplish unified goals, and we have a lot of fun doing it.
-Also, I will be speaking at Magento Imagine 2017; you can check the session details in this link.
+Also, I will be speaking at Magento Imagine 2017.

 Cloudways: You have 20 years of experience under your belt in UX and Design, and Leadership experience at large firms like Dell and Microsoft, etc. What were the biggest challenges you faced in your initial days?
 How did you tackle the problems and difficulties?